 What’s more, biodegradable wipes generally contain ingredients that are safe and gentle on sensitive skin.
 Some include soothing and nice-smelling botanical extracts and essential oils, while others are fragrance free with minimal additives.

 Not all biodegradable wipes align on how clean their ingredients are — not all are organic — and some materials are more eco-friendly than others.
-With this in mind, we created a guide to help you find a biodegradable wipe that’s right for you.
-Keep reading for all you need to know about these eco-friendly products.

 Conventional wet wipes are small, folded sheets that come pre-moistened in individually wrapped packages or stacked in a pack.
 They are designed for cleaning purposes: personal hygiene, diaper changing, household use.
 They are made from plastic textiles like polyester or polypropylene that are saturated with a solution of a variety of cleansing agents, softeners, and fragrances.